yash-sap/btp-onboarding/docs/Joule-with-SAP-Concur/2_Prepare/test.md

 Important Tip:

-If you are new to SAP, you can find information on how to create SAP incidents here,  to create an SAP for Me case, see this SAP Note: 1296527 Information published on the SAP site—How to create a support case (contact SAP Product Support)—SAP for Me.
+If you are new to SAP, you can find information on how to create SAP incidents [here](https://me.sap.com/home),  to create an SAP for Me case, see this SAP Note: 1296527 Information published on the SAP site—How to create a support case (contact SAP Product Support)—SAP for Me.
 Use the Component = BNS-CON-SSO.
-For more information about creating an SAP Concur support case, navigate to the SAP Concur Support Portal and select Case Type = Single Sign On.
+For more information about creating an [SAP Concur support case](https://help.sap.com/docs/SAP_CONCUR/f959944ebe30460dbe11e7ccbec19319/187ece276f091014aa76d877ebc532b3.html), navigate to the SAP Concur Support Portal and select Case Type = Single Sign On.

 Joule can be activated with your **SAP Concur Sandbox / Production systems**.
 Please ensure to raise the tickets based on your point of start to achieve SSO.
 If you are an SAP Concur-only customer,
-When you sign the new contract, a new CRM ID will be generated with an SAP BTP account After that, once the Incident is addressed and processed, you will receive instructions from SAP on how to case you use MS Entra / OKTA / any other IDP services.
+When you sign the new contract, a new CRM ID will be generated with an SAP BTP account.

+After that, once the Incident is addressed and processed, you will receive instructions from SAP on how to use MS Entra / OKTA / any other IDP services.

 Some of the processes have been detailed below to ensure you can plan the User Sync with SAP Cloud Identity Services and your IDP.